mkiravn/uccompbio.github.io/workshops.md

 ### 🌳 Phylogenetics
 **Audience**: Elementary/Middle School
 Explore the tree of life!
 In this workshop, students learn how to classify animals into the tree of life based on their characteristics and DNA.
 This interactive session introduces foundational concepts in evolution and phylogenetics.

+### 🏥 Triage
+**Audience**: Middle/High School
+Explore the tree of life!
+In this workshop, students learn how to classify animals into the tree of life based on their characteristics and DNA.
+This interactive session introduces foundational concepts in evolution and phylogenetics.

 ---